Asymmetric predictability in causal discovery: an information theoretic approach: Discussion

-The $AMI$ has a simple formula and is easy to understand conceptually.
-The $AMI$ leverages Shannon's seminal information theory and has a simple expression involving mutual information and conditional entropies.
-The $AMI$ may simultaneously be used to test for association as well as detect and quantify predictive asymmetry, thereby serving as an attractive causal discovery tool.
+Asymmetry is an inherent property of bivariate associations and therefore must not be ignored.
+Most dependence measures mask potential asymmetry by implicitly assuming that variables $X$ and $Y$ are equally dependent on each other, which may be false.
+We present a new causal discovery framework of asymmetric predictability between two random variables $X$ and $Y$ using $DMI$.
+The $DMI$ is inspired by Shannon's seminal work on information theory and is a well-justified tool that may simultaneously be used to test for association as well as detect and quantify asymmetry, thereby serving as an attractive causal discovery tool.

-A Fast Fourier Transformation-based method \citep{OBrien2016, Bernacchia2011} is used to estimate the $AMI$ instead of conventional kernel-based methods.
-Our estimation method is completely data driven and does not incur prefixed tuning parameters, like bandwidth, despite $AMI$ being a function of PDFs.
+A computationally fast and robust Fourier transformation-based method is used to estimate the $DMI$ instead of conventional kernel-based methods.
 Moreover, our method consistently performs faster than existing bandwidth-dependent methods - being approximately 4 orders of magnitude faster for bivariate sample sizes of approximately $10^4$.
-We also propose a new data-splitting method which provides theoretical justifications for key large-sample properties of $AMI$.
-Not only does the data-splitting technique help establish asymptotic normality for functions of PDFs, the technique is deemed effective to handle high-dimensional nuisance parameters involved in the nonparametric estimation of functions of PDFs.

-The $AMI$ enjoys high power for testing independence while controlling for Type I error, which is exhibited through a wide range of simulation results.
-The $AMI$ further provides information on asymmetry – which enhances our understanding of large and small data sets.
-Our simulations and data analysis clearly demonstrate the necessity and universal applicability of the quantification of asymmetric predictability in bivariate associations, thereby capturing some degree of underlying causality.

-The $AMI$ is currently applicable only for continuous bivariate data on $(X, Y)$ and may be extended to discrete data with little effort.
-In order to account for confounding features (say, $Z$), we can generalize the $AMI$ methodology by using the respective residuals of $X$ and $Y$ when they are individually regressed on $Z$ in the calculation of $AMI$.
-In order to make valid inference on asymmetry, we must use data splitting, which calls for larger data sets.
-Our experiences from simulation studies suggested that sample sizes less than $n = 200$ are not conducive for our causal discovery framework.
+Another contribution of our $DMI$ methodology is data-splitting inference, that enjoys key large-sample properties necessary for valid inference.
+This new approach enables us to establish asymptotic normality for functionals of PDFs, which is widely regarded as a difficult issue to address.